Ben Volavola: Europe

 In October 2017, after playing all of his professional career in the Super Rugby, NRC, and Mitre 10 Cup Volavola signed for French Top 14 club Bordeaux Bègles.
 Confirmation was released in November 2017.
 He joined Fijian teammate Peni Ravai.

 In June 2018, Volavola signed for his 2nd French club, Racing 92 as a backup to injured playmaker Pat Lambie.

 On 10 May 2020, Volavola sign for Pro D2 side Perpignan ahead of the 2020–21 season.

 On 26 August 2024, Volavola was signed by Leicester Tigers in England's Premiership Rugby.
 He departed after one season and making 10 appearances.

+Return to Super Rugby Pacific

+On 3 November 2025, it was confirmed that Volavola would return to Australia to sign for Queensland Reds for the 2026 Super Rugby Pacific season.